Moyoshabz/Prison-Break/README.md

 #### Question 4: How does the number of escapees affect the success?
 - Analyzed the relationship between the number of escapees and the success of the escape.
-- Created a scatter plot to illustrate the trend.
+- Created a scatter plot to illustrate the correlation and trend.

 ![iamge_1](./images2/image2.png)